Practices are the Journey

 - Currently reading "The Hidden Power of the Gospels" by Gaugy, Michelle, Shaia, Alexander

-- Knowing myself, need to self exam my shortcoming more often
+- Knowing myself, need to self exam my shortcoming and sins more often:

 Classes offered by the Syracuse Spiritual Renewal Center